xmcp/botzone-mccts/README.md

 - Fully utilize the performance of your computer
 - Increase the timeout per turn to 10 seconds (Python client) or 5 seconds (C++ client)
-- Easy development from local host
+- Unlock more possibilities with Internet connection

 ## Requirements